safoorsafdar/xeneta-operations-task/README.md

 Here are a few possible scenarios where the system requirements change or the new functionality is required:

 1. The batch updates have started to become very large, but the requirements for their processing time are strict.
+> We can utilize pg_dump over COPY to process large data in various chunk and asynchronous execution to decrease over execution time and have queue mechanism to deal with task execution.

 2. Code updates need to be pushed out frequently.
 This needs to be done without the risk of stopping a data update already being processed, nor a data response being lost.
+> We can have various deployment stratagey in place to deploy new releases such as Blue/Green to insure that new release are functional before deleting old release or old running application.

 3. For development and staging purposes, you need to start up a number of scaled-down versions of the system.
+> If we are on containerize environment or monolith environment, we can have IAC in place to replicate application and infrastructure for various environment. and to ensure each environment have similar database schema, we can have migration and dummy data seeds to have up to date database schema with data.

 Please address *at least* one of the situations.
 Please describe:

 - Which parts of the system are the bottlenecks or problems that might make it incompatible with the new requirements?
+> Bulk updates of database may become bottleneck when the system grows, for HA/Active/Passive DB cluster, replication and availability of data across nodes may become troublant.
 - How would you restructure and scale the system to address those?